-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2010.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in Fall 2012.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
-Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 2131 C1 Total first-time, first-year (freshman) women who applied 2878

-C1 Total first-time, first-year (freshman) men who were admitted 1344 C1 Total first-time, first-year (freshman) women who were admitted 1662

-C1 Total full-time, first-time, first-year (freshman) men who enrolled 640 C1 Total part-time, first-time, first-year (freshman) men who enrolled 711

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 4 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6
+Admitted applicants should include wait-listed students withdrawn (by applicant of institution).
+Admitted applicants shou na miciaae wan-no C1 Total first-time, first-year (freshman) men who applied 2156 C1 Total first-time, first-year (freshman) women who applied 3157 C1 Total first-time, first-year (freshman) men who were admitted 1056 C1 Total first-time, first-year (freshman) women who were admitted 1462 C1 Total full-time, first-time, first-year (freshman) men who enrolled 377 C1 Total part-time, first-time, first-year (freshman) men who enrolled 7 C1 Total full-time, first-time, first-year (freshman) women who enrolled 486 C1 Total part-time, first-time, first-year (freshman) women who enrolled 6